Les Gray: Mud

 With a few line-up changes, The Mourners evolved into Mud in February 1966, with Gray on vocals, Dave Mount on drums, Rob Davis on guitar, and Ray Stiles on bass, and won the Search for Sound song contest the same year.
 After a few unsuccessful singles including "Flower Power", they were signed to Mickie Most's RAK record label, and gained television exposure via an appearance on The Basil Brush Show.
 They toured in support of Jack Jones in 1973.
 Mud had a string of hits written by Nicky Chinn and Mike Chapman, including two which topped the UK Singles Chart in 1974, "Lonely This Christmas", and "Tiger Feet", and, re-punctuated as Oh Boy, a chart-topping cover of "Oh, Boy!" (originally performed by Buddy Holly).
 They disbanded in 1979.

-Gray later toured with backing musicians under the name Les Gray's Mud, but never found the same level of success as he had with the original outfit.
+Gray later toured with backing musicians under the name Les Gray's Mud, but never found the same level of success as he had with the original version.